 With smart features like drag and drop, conditional logic, numeric calculation, etc. it has rapidly made its stance.
 The team that works behind Fluent Forms is relentless and continues to improve functionalities, add features with every update.

 Fluent Forms is a user-driven product.
-As such, users’ feedback and demands play a huge role behind the development of the product.
-As a testament to this, the Fluent Forms version 3.6.70 comes geared up with interactive conversational forms that makes interactions more human.
+As such, users’ feedback and demands play a huge role in the development of the product.
+As a testament to this, the Fluent Forms version 3.6.70 comes geared up with interactive conversational forms that make interactions more human.